Media! Tech! Parenting!

 Read a short post and watch a video on newspaper comments, uploaded by the Nieman Journalism Lab at Harvard.
 Some newspapers sites, such as the Boston Globe, post a short and succinct comment policy.

 Helping your child avoid public website blunders is one reason to discuss commenting etiquette.
 Often children don’t know or forget that their comments leave a digital footprint trail that will last much longer than their per-adolescent and even teenage years.
-Confusion arises because many children first encounter commenting opportunities in places where adult supervision is scarce.
+Often confusion arises because many children first encounter commenting opportunities in places where adult supervision is scarce.
 As a result an impulsive idea can beat out good common sense even when a child knows better.
 Bottom line — response and commenting areas are not places to leave nasty, rude, and hateful conversation.

 Leaving Comments: A Few Etiquette Pointers to Remember